EXPLAINER: Trump's election challenges falling flat in court

 EXPLAINER: Trump’s election challenges falling flat in courtNew

 While President Donald Trump vows to press ahead with efforts to overturn the election, judges across the country have consistently swatted down his legal challenges.
 Trump’s campaign has failed to make any real headway in court without proof of widespread fraud, which experts widely agree doesn’t exist.
-Over the course of a single day this week, Trump and his Republican allies dropped or lost cases seeking to block the certification of election results in three different states.
 Experts say Trump won’t succeed in stopping President-elect Joe Biden from taking office in January.
+But his repetition of baseless claims that the race was rigged is undermining public confidence in the election system while instilling in his supporters the idea that Biden will be an illegitimate president.